-14.Whether institutional data submitted to AISHE
+14. Whether institutional data submitted to AISHE

-Year Date of Submission 2022-23 07/02/2024
+Year Date of Submission 2023-24 27/12/2024

-15.Multidisciplinary / interdisciplinary
+15. Multidisciplinary / interdisciplinary

-Vision and plan of institution to transform it self into a holistic multidisciplinary institute.
-The institute is affiliated with the University of Mumbai and adheres to the curriculum set by the affiliated university.
-The syllabus integrates humanities and science with STEM along with program specific subjects.
-All the courses in the syllabus are credit-based.
-The general structure of the syllabus is given below: a.
-Basic Sciences b.
-Mathematics c.
-Humanities and social sciences d.
-Engineering sciences e.
-Program specific core subjects f.
-Program specific electives g.
-Open electives h.
-Project work Despite being part of affiliated system institute strives hard to add flexibility and innovation in the curriculum along with university.
-As a part of multidisciplinary approach and for holistic development, university has introduced several subjects in the curriculum such as Professional communication and ethics, Environment Management, Energy Management, Industrial Skills, Renewable Energy Sources, and the institute offers it.
-The NSS unit of the institute conducts several activities towards community engagement and service.
-University gives weightage in marks for these students.
-In addition, institute plan and conduct several Add-on courses, value added courses, workshops, etc. for the students every year.
-In view of NEP, to promote multidisciplinary/ interdisciplinary approach institute offers honors and minor courses in various subjects as prescribed by the university.
-Institute has tie-up with several online education platforms such as Coursera, IBM skills Build, Infosys springboard etc. it helped students a lot during pandemic.
-Students are encouraged to opt for these courses along with NPTEL, Swayam, etc. Project based learning is inculcated from second year onwards through - Mini projects in SE and TE.
-Major projects in BE where students are encouraged to take up social issues.
-Impact of engineering practices on environment, industrial issues.
-Research students are encouraged to undertake projects in the multidisciplinary areas such as Renewable energy, supply chain management, sustainability, Industry etc. UG students are encouraged to work in the areas of agriculture and automation, use of AI and ML in agriculture etc. Every year students from multiple disciplines are encouraged, mentored and supported to develop an electric vehicle for national level competition.
+Our vision is to transform our institution into a holistic multidisciplinary institute.
+Affiliated with the University of Mumbai, we adhere to its curriculum, which integrates humanities and science with STEM, alongside program-specific subjects.
+All courses are credit-based.
+The syllabus structure is as follows: 1.
+Basic Sciences 2.
+Mathematics 3.
+Humanities and Social Sciences 4.
+Engineering Sciences 5.
+Program-specific Core Subjects 6.
+Programspecific Electives 7.
+Open Electives 8.
+Project Work Despite being part of an affiliated system, our institute strives to infuse flexibility and innovation into the curriculum alongside the university.
+To support multidisciplinary learning and holistic development, the university has introduced several subjects, such as Professional Communication and Ethics, Environment Management, Energy Management, Industrial Skills, and Renewable Energy Sources, which we offer.
+Our NSS unit actively engages in community service, and the university awards marks for these activities.
+Additionally, we conduct various add-on and value-added courses, workshops, and more each year.
+In alignment with the NEP, we promote a multidisciplinary/interdisciplinary approach by offering honors and minor courses in various subjects as prescribed by the university.
+We have partnerships with several online education platforms like Coursera, IBM Skills Build, and Infosys Springboard, which were particularly beneficial during the pandemic.
+Students are encouraged to enroll in these courses alongside NPTEL and Swayam offerings.
+Project-based learning is embedded from the second year through miniprojects in SE and TE, and major projects in BE, where students tackle social issues, environmental impacts of engineering practices, and industrial challenges.
+Research students are encouraged to undertake projects in multidisciplinary areas like renewable energy, supply chain management, sustainability, and industry.
+Undergraduate students are motivated to work on projects in agriculture and automation, including the application of AI and ML in agriculture.
+Every year, students from various disciplines are encouraged, mentored, and supported to develop an electric vehicle for national-level competitions.